 The Audit & Supervisory Board Members oversee the independence of the Accounting Auditors and scrutinize the opinions of the Accounting Auditors to examine and to determine whether financial reports, accounting reports, accounting processing methods and others are in accordance with fair accounting principles.
-Audit & Supervisory Board Members and Accounting Auditors hold meetings and in addition, exchange information when needed, including discussions on key Audit matters (KAM), to conduct smooth, effective Audits.
+Audit & Supervisory Board Members and Accounting Auditors hold meetings and in addition, exchange information when needed, including discussions on key audit matters (KAM), to conduct smooth, effective audits.

-The Internal Audit Department is responsible for internal Audits and works with Audit & Supervisory Board Members to conduct Audits on the appropriateness and legality of daily business operations.
-Specifically, the Internal Audit Department checks the status of business execution and administrative management, including compliance, and reports the results to the President, the Executive Officer in charge of Internal Audit, the Audit & Supervisory Board Members as well as the manager, the Executive Officer and the Director in charge of the business site in question.
-In addition, plans and results of internal Audits are directly reported at the Board of Directors meetings and opportunities for Outside Directors to exchange opinions
+The Internal Audit Department is responsible for internal audits and works with Audit & Supervisory Board Members to conduct audits on the appropriateness and legality of daily business operations.
+Specifically, the Internal Audit Department checks the status of business execution and administrative management, including compliance, and reports the results to the President, the Divisional Manager of Corporate Division, the Audit & Supervisory Board Members as well as the manager, the Executive Officer and the Director in charge of the business site in question.
+In addition, plans and results of internal audits are directly reported at the Board of Directors meetings and opportunities for Outside Directors to exchange opinions on internal audits are provided.